Arjun5804/Intel_Unnati_Industrial_Training_Program_2024/README.md

 # Intel_Unnati_Industrial_Training_Program_2024
 <h1>Intel Products Sentiment Analysis from Online Reviews</h1>

 <p>This project involves the sentiment analysis of Intel product reviews using a combination of machine learning, deep learning and LLM models.
 Since our team has chosen Category A reviews(user reviews), the primary focus is on reviews from e-commerce platforms such as Amazon and Flipkart.
-The products under scope of our project are Intel Core 12th, 13th and 14th generation Desktop processors that include the i3, i5, i7 and i9 categories.</p>
+The products under scope of our project are Intel Core 12th, 13th and 14th generation Desktop processors that include the i3, i5, i7 and i9 categories.
+The reviews dataset is new, as the dataset contains reviews upto 3rd July 2024(latest data scrapped on 3rd July 2024).</p>

 <h2>Table of Contents</h2>
 <ul>